 From India, Delhi

-Tough situation for a HR; as humanity we can't spoil her birthday but as per company rules & regulation or company leave act; we should not violate rules of any company.
-Otherwise we must punish or penalize under some circumstance.
-But as the HR point of view its better to notice her with a initial warning and aware her about the rules of your company (leave issues).
+Tough situation for an HR; as humanity, we can't spoil her birthday, but as per company rules and regulations or company leave policy, we should not violate the rules of any company.
+Otherwise, we must punish or penalize under some circumstances.
+From the HR point of view, it's better to issue an initial warning and make her aware of the company's rules regarding leave issues.

 From United States, Los Angeles